pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/projects-and-stacks.md

 ![Stack resource graph timeline](/images/docs/reference/service/timeline.png)

-The **Configuration** section displays the same configuration details that you can find in the Stack view for your update.
+The **Configuration** section displays the same configuration details found in the Stack view for your update.

 #### Stack Resources